 People can also find HIV testing and PrEP through the

-If people want to stop taking daily PrEP, they will need to continue taking the medication for 7 days after they last had unprotected sex.
+If people want to stop taking daily PrEP, they will need to continue taking the medication for 7 days after they last had sex without a protective barrier.

-If people are taking on-demand PrEP, they will need to continue taking the medication for 2 days after they last had unprotected sex.
+If people are taking on-demand PrEP, they will need to continue taking the medication for 2 days after they last had sex without a condom or other barrier method.

-If people want to restart PrEP, they will need to test for HIV before taking PrEP again.
+If people want to restart PrEP, they will require a HIV test beforehand.

-If people have a hepatitis B infection, they will need to speak to a healthcare professional before stopping PrEP.
+If people have a hepatitis B infection, they will need to speak with a healthcare professional before stopping PrEP.

 If people have health insurance, it may cover the costs of PrEP.